-I am Fiddle.
-I have a powerful medicine and voice.
-I am the one who guides sight and spiritual journeys.
-I give you a song, sung higher than all the other songs and so I can represent a link to the Creator or the world of spirits.
+Fiddle has a powerful medicine and voice.
+It is the one who guides our sight and spiritual journeys.
+Fiddle gives us a song, sung higher than all the other songs and so can represent a link to the Creator or the world of spirits.

 Songs are often used in ceremonies for healing and praying, they represents a connection and call or request to spirit power.
-I use my clear distinct voice to represent protection, wisdom, strength and clear vision.
-I can sing alone and represent individuality and leadership, important qualities if one is to take an active role in creating health in our communities since it often seems we travel or work alone.
+Fiddle represents protection, wisdom, strength and clear vision.
+It can sing alone and represents individuality and leadership, important qualities if one is to take an active role in creating health in our communities since it often seems we travel or work alone.

-Another thing we recognize about my Fiddle body, is that it is difficult to craft and more difficult to learn to play but once done I create song for my entire life.
-The union between my Fiddle body and its Bow as illustrated by playing indicate the cooperation between humans, the process of creating healthy life involves both partners in a relationship working in harmony together.
-This working together or learning to play my fiddle body is not always easy to do, it takes practice and commitment but once learned the result is beautiful.
+Another thing we recognize about Fiddle is that it is difficult to craft and more difficult to learn to play but once done it creates song for its life.
+The union between Fiddle and its Bow as illustrated by playing indicate the cooperation between humans, the process of creating healthy life involves both partners in a relationship working in harmony together.
+This working together or learning to play the fiddle is not always easy to do, it takes practice and commitment but once learned the result is beautiful.

-In my Fiddle body, I have four main parts, just like the Sacred Circle, I have the body, the bridges, the bow and strings.
-As Fiddle, I can illustrate to you, as Metis people, the strength and beauty of combining two nations together and how the two become one with characteristics from both but are more than both alone.
+Fiddle has four main parts, just like the Sacred Circle, it has the body, the bridges, the bow and strings.
+Fiddle can illustrate to us, as Metis people, the strength and beauty of combing two nations together and how the two become one with characteristics from both but are more than both alone.